Schools need support, now more than ever. Become an academic mentor and help a generation of pupils bounce back from a national education crisis.

 Your school and start date

 After receiving an offer, successful applicants will be matched with a school and receive a start date.
-The initial start date for the Academic Mentoring Programme is October.
-There will be opportunity to take part in start dates later in the year.

 Note that start dates are conditional on the needs of our partner schools – depending on your subject speciality and when you apply.
 We appreciate your flexibility during this time.